Javelina Jundred Second Attempt

 What I Took Away

 Even without finishing, this race gave me so much.
 I was reminded how important community is, and how much stronger I feel with friends by my side.
-I learned that I can still push through miles of desert heat, darkness, and fatigue—and that even when my body gives in, the people around me lift me up.
+I learned that I can still push through some miles of desert heat, darkness, and fatigue—and that even when my body gives in, the people around me lift me up.
 It’s not always about redemption or buckles; sometimes it’s about knowing when to stop, appreciating the journey, and recognizing the gift of having people who show up for you no matter the outcome.

 To my friends—you made this weekend unforgettable.
 Thank you for showing up, for your energy, and for reminding me why I love this crazy community.